Chase Oliver: Electoral reform

 Oliver is a strong supporter of ranked-choice voting in the United States, which he has said would have prevented the 2022 U.S. Senate election in Georgia from going to a run-off by allowing voters to rank their preferred candidates when they voted the first time.
 He has also stated that ranked-choice voting would save millions of taxpayer dollars by allowing run-offs to be instant, while ensuring that winning candidates always get above 50% of the vote.

 Foreign affairs

 Oliver opposes American military aid to Israel and Ukraine.
 He has labeled the Israeli offensive in Gaza as a genocide.
 Oliver also supports the closure of American overseas military bases.
 John Stossel called Oliver "the most anti-war candidate" in the 2024 presidential election.

 Gun rights

 During a 2022 debate with Warnock, Oliver expressed his support for gun rights, stating: "Armed gays are harder to oppress, and they're harder to bash."
 Oliver opposes bans on bump stocks.
 John Stossel has further affirmed that "Oliver supports gun rights."

 Healthcare

 Oliver has said the Affordable Care Act did not lower the rise in health insurance costs "and never will".
 He wants to slowly phase out both Medicare and Medicaid over a span of more than eight years.

 Homelessness

-Oliver supports removing regulatory barriers that prevent people and organizations from feeding homeless people.
+Oliver supports removing regulatory barriers that ostensibly prevent people and organizations from feeding homeless people.